trebeljahr/trebeljahr.com/_booknotes/the-goal.md

 ## Chapter 32

-> We refer to something as common sense only if it is in line with our own intuition.
+> We refer to something as common sense only if it is in line with our intuition.

 ### Chapter Summary:

-The protagonist eats with his wife to celebrate, but their discussion is highly interesting, about how to change people to see things more clearly and to challenge common practice and replace it with well thought out ones.
+The protagonist eats with his wife to celebrate, but their discussion is highly interesting, about how to change people to see things more and to challenge common practice and replace it with well thought out ones.
 And one question remains - how did the physicist know all that stuff?

 ## Chapter 33